yanshay/SpoolEase/README.md

 - If you want to try your luck with immediate online response, try the [Discord Server](https://discord.gg/6brKUCERcQ)
 - It would be real cool if you post your build in the [Introduce Your Build Discussion](https://github.com/yanshay/SpoolEase/discussions/8)

-I’d also greatly appreciate it if you could star my GitHub repo.
+**I’d also greatly appreciate it if you could star SpoolEase GitHub repo.**

 ## Recommendations for Use at This Stage